ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 does often think in terms of an object's class when reasoning about what messages it can handle--the class system is the primary organizational tool for behavior.
 But this is a convention and convenience, not an enforcement mechanism.
 You could always substitute an object of a completely different class in a piece of code, as long as it implements the needed messages.
-The Smalltalk environment even allows adding methods to classes at runtime, or creating entirely new classes on the fly, which means the system's notion of who can respond to what is always malleable.
+The Smalltalk environment even allows adding methods to classes at runtime or creating entirely new classes on the fly, which means the system's notion of who can respond to what is always malleable.
 Classes thus shape an object's behavior, but they do not constitute a static contract imposed on the rest of the program.

 It's illuminating to compare this with how statically typed languages use classes.
 In a language like Java or C++, a class (or an interface) is treated as a type contract.
-Programmers in those languages think of types as a form of guarantee or enforcement : if a variable is declared of interface type `Drawable`, the compiler guarantees it can only ever hold objects that implement the `draw()` method (and will refuse to compile code that tries to call a non-existent method or assign an incompatible type).
+Programmers in those languages think of types as a form of guarantee or enforcement: if a variable is declared of interface type `Drawable`, the compiler guarantees it can only ever hold objects that implement the `draw()` method (and will refuse to compile code that tries to call a non-existent method or assign an incompatible type).
-Types in statically typed languages act like promises enforced by the compiler
---they delineate what you can and cannot do at compile time.
+Types in statically typed languages act like promises enforced by the compiler--they delineate what you can and cannot do at compile time.
 They also function as explicit documentation: you read a function signature and see exactly what types it accepts/returns, shaping your expectations.
 Many developers in static systems conceptualize a type as a contractual specification of an object's interface (sometimes even enriched with static checks for invariants, generics, etc., as the "shape" of data).